-This is in response to a letter dated July 30, 2000, submitted by your authorized representative requesting a ruling under section 877(c) of the Internal Revenue Code ("Code") that A's loss of U.S. citizenship did not have for one of its principal purposes the avoidance of U.S. taxes under subtitle A or subtitle B of the Code.
+This is in response to a letter from your authorized representative dated December 6, 2000, requesting a ruling under section 877(c) of the Internal Revenue Code (Code) that A's loss of U.S. citizenship did not have for one of its principal purposes the avoidance of U.S. taxes under subtitle A or subtitle B of the Code.
+Additional information was submitted in letters dated June 13 and June 19, 2001.
 The information submitted for consideration is substantially as set forth below.

-The ruling contained in this letter is based upon information and representations submitted by the taxpayer and accompanied by a penalty of perjury statement executed by an appropriate party.
-While this office has not verified any of the material submitted in support of the request for a ruling, it is subject to verification upon examination.
+The ruling contained in this letter is based upon information and representations submitted by the taxpayer and accompanied by penalty of perjury statements executed by an appropriate party.
+While this office has not verified any of the material submitted in support of the request for rulings, it is subject to verification on examination.